shadowfoil/DisplayPlatform/README.md

     8. You can then click "Visit Device" to open the web interface or open the WLED+ app from your phone or tablet to adjust settings.

 ### Self-Install
-If you bought the workbench as a kit and are doing the install yourself good luck! (jk we are working on finishing this portion of the documentation and will have it available soon, if you have questions don't hesitate to ask!)
+If you bought the workbench as a kit and are doing the install yourself, good luck! (jk we are working on finishing this portion of the documentation and will have it available soon, if you have questions don't hesitate to ask!)
+An important note is that the JFO board is set tonuse GPIO 5 for neopixel data instead of WLED's default GPIO 2.
+You will need to specify that in the WLED config settings.

 ### Shadowfoil Default Config and Preset Bank
 We have put together our default config and preset bank and exported them to json files for anyone to then upload onto their workbench if they don't want to fiddle with settings or presets.
 You can find them in this repository here: